@import - Importing data

 CreateTableSQL="CREATE TABLE MyTable (id SMALLINT, name VARCHAR(45))";

-As the table is dropped we need to supply the DDL/SQL for creation of the table.
+As the table is dropped, we need to supply the DDL/SQL to create the table.

 Example 2